ugupta62/darknet_ros/README.md

     git clone --recursive git@github.com:leggedrobotics/darknet_ros.git
     cd ../

+Make sure that your gcc/g++ are set to version 8, otherwise it wouldn't build successfully.
 To maximize performance, make sure to build in *Release* mode.
 You can specify the build type by setting

     catkin_make -DCMAKE_BUILD_TYPE=Release